imsri-aalekh/Human_Activity_Recognition_classicalML_vs_LSTM/README.md

 Since the dataset collected from UCI says that the data is a timeseries data which is also present as raw files collected by applying windowing technique, so we decided to use Long Short Term Memory (since sequence matters inthis case) and reported an accuracy of 91.7% using the raw data only.

+Due to the large dataset we have not uploaded the dataset and can be downloaded from [a link] (https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones)